Building my own image for the Turing RK1 (part 1: U-Boot)

 make -j

-Create the bootable image
+Create the bootloader image

-❯ dd if=/dev/zero of=final.img bs=512 count=32767
+❯ dd if=/dev/zero of=bootloader.img bs=512 count=32767

-❯ dd if=./idbloader.img of=final.img bs=512 seek=64
+❯ dd if=./idbloader.img of=bootloader.img bs=512 seek=64 conv=notrunc

-❯ dd if=./u-boot.itb of=final.img bs=512 seek=16384
+❯ dd if=./u-boot.itb of=bootloader.img bs=512 seek=16384

 Flashing on a Node